Documentation / Alerts

 Alert privacy setup

 You can do the same with all the metrics you want.
-On mobile Wikipedia metrics is more stable and the First Visual Change looks like this:
+On mobile, Wikipedia metrics are more stable and the First Visual Change looks like this:

 First visual change

-If you have any questions about the alerts, feel free to create an issue at GitHub or hit us on Slack.
+If you have any questions about the alerts, feel free to create an issue on GitHub or hit us on Slack.